Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 </iq>
 ```

-You can use wildcards in the name attribute.
+You can use wildcards in the `name` attribute.
 To do this, you also need to declare the wildcard
 used using the `nameWildcard` attribute.
-Using name wildcard is a conveniant way of searching
+Using a name wildcard is a conveniant way of searching
 for registered devices publishing their harmonized interfaces in the thing registry.
 Example:

 ```xml:Searching for Things with harmonized sensor interfaces